Quick Start

 - Creates an

-islo.yamlconfiguration file - Detects tools in your project (Python, Node, etc.)
+islo.yamlconfiguration file (or use--template <name>for a starter). - Detects languages and dependencies in your project (Python, Node, etc.) and proposes

 Create and connect to a sandbox with a single command: